kalavai-net/kalavai-client/README.md

 ![Kalavai logo](docs/docs/assets/images/ui_dashboard_multiple.png)

-Check out our [getting started guide](./docs/docs/getting_started.md) for next steps on how to add more workers to your pool, or use our [managed platform](./docs/docs/managed/overview.md) for over-the-internet AI pools.
+Check out our [getting started guide](https://kalavai-net.github.io/kalavai-client/getting_started/) for next steps on how to add more workers to your pool.

 ## Enough already, let's run stuff!